wiremock/wiremock.org/_site/docs/configuration.md

 .networkTrafficListener(new ConsoleNotifyingWiremockNetworkTrafficListener()));
 ```

-If you would like to collect the traffic
-and for example add it to your acceptance test's output,
+To collect raw traffic for other purposes, like adding to your acceptance test's output,
 you can use the `CollectingNetworkTrafficListener`.